FamilySearch/pewpew/guide/src/config/common-types.md

 ## Templates
 Templates are special string values which can be interpolated with [expressions](./common-types/expressions.md).
 Interpolation is done by enclosing the [expression](./common-types/expressions.md) in `${ }`.
 For example: `${foo}-bar` creates a string where a value from a provider named "foo" is interpolated before the string value `-bar`. `${join(baz, ".")}` uses the `join` helper to create a string value derived from a value coming from the provider "baz".

-Templates also have the ability to pull from environment variables.
-Environment variables are referenced like providers except they start with a `$` character.
-If an environment variable does not exist with that name, then it is assumed to refer to a provider.
-For example: `${$FOO}` will pull from the environment variable "FOO" if it exists or a provider named "$FOO".

-When referencing an environment variable, the value will be parsed as JSON when possible or will otherwise be interpreted as a string.